Tiger from Tjampa: Production

 Filmed largely on location in 1953 in the villages in West Sumatra, the region of the matrilineal Minangkabau people, The Tiger from Tjampa is exceptional in its evocation of a unique region and milieu.
 Apart from some of the main actors, almost everything in the film is from West Sumatra.
 All the film's varied music is from there, as are its dances.
 In its dialogue the film also effectively uses peribahasa - maxims and proverbs handed down for generations within oral culture - with their characteristic lilting Minangkabau rhythms.
 The film also displays the intense spirit of community that underlies educational practises in an oral culture.

 Djajakusuma, who took this project over from Usmar Ismail, is remembered in Indonesia as one of the first to make feature films in regional areas after independence.
 Both as a filmmaker, and as a teacher at the Jakarta Institute of the Arts, Djajakusuma's advocacy for a cinema engaging with the regions influenced younger generations of directors to follow his example, among those being Slamet Rahardjo and Garin Nugroho.

 Awards

 D. Djajakusuma received the Best Scenario award at the Indonesian Film Festival in 1955.

 Controversy

-Tiger from Tjampa raised controversy when the female lead, Nurnaningish appeared half naked on-screen.
+Tiger from Tjampa raised controversy when the female lead, Nurnaningsih appeared half naked on-screen.
 This was a first in Indonesian cinema.